 It’s usually only a matter of time before I will get Hadoken blisters after a long session using the D-pad.

 However, on a stick, the button layout is different.
 It allows you to use your arms, fingers, and wrist.
 As a result, you are much more dextrous.

 I treat my arcade sticks almost like trophy pieces.
 They look so cool.
 I get a lot of compliments from friends when they see my collection.

-There are a lot of varieties of sticks available and each one always has a different feel and look to them.
-A stick with quality Sanwa parts and a Korean lever is something to be admired.
+There are a lot of varieties of sticks available, and each one always has a different feel and look to them.
+However, a stick with quality Sanwa parts and a Korean lever is something to be admired.

 What about playing them?
 That’s even cooler.
 The first time you play an arcade stick will be weird; a good kind of weird.

 The audible sound a fightstick makes always gives me a great feeling when I’m playing.